Javier Milei: Trump admirer leads race for Argentina presidency

 The primary, in which presidential candidates from all parties take part, is seen as a key indicator for the presidential election on 22 October.

-Mr Milei exceeded expectations by winning 30% of the votes and beating more established politicians.
+Mr Milei exceeded expectations by winning 30% of votes, ahead of more established politicians.

 Argentine media have described the result as a "political earthquake".